kingsdigitallab/alice-thornton/frontend/posts/blog/2023-06-19-tragicall-transactions-at-newton.md

 Was Anne Danby the dutiful niece she made herself out to be?
 Or, as her aunt claimed, had Danby been at the centre of the rumours about Thornton, Comber and Nally?

-[^1]: The text quoted above is modernised from the letter of Anne Danby to Parson Farrer.
-Anne Danby to Parson Farrer, 10 December (1668), MIC 2281, North Yorkshire County Record Office, unnumbered page 1.
+[^1]: The text quoted above is modernised from Anne Danby to Parson Farrer, 10 December (1668), MIC 2281, North Yorkshire County Record Office, unnumbered page 1.

 [^2]: Danby to Farrer, unnumbered page 2.